On their most recent podcast, Conor Donaghy, Andy Doyle, and Andy Martin spoke about which era of music is the best.

 With the music duo’s expertise, each decade was compared against one another to determine which had the best music.
 With countless genres and classic hits, determining which decade is the most influential is a debate that continues with music lovers to this day.
 With this in mind, the boys attempted to put their own stamp don’t he debate and decide for themselves.

-At first, Donaghy was dismissive of the 60s’ era, defining it as the least impactful on society.
+At first, Donaghy was dismissive of the 60s era, defining it as the least impactful on society.
 Doyle and Martin were quick to argue his remark.
-The 50s’ and 60s’ was the home to music icons such as Elvis Presley and Johnny Cash.
-With the help of sampling some of the best songs from the decade, Doyle argued that many of the songs from this era are not only still played today but are the influence behind a lot of hit songs from the past few years.
+The 50s and 60s’ were the home to music icons such as Elvis Presley and Johnny Cash.
+After sampling the best songs from the decade, Doyle argued that many of the songs from this era are still played today.
+Also, this era influenced a lot of hit songs from the past few years.

 But after all that, the three music lovers took some time to discuss other eras and their influence on music today.

 “It has to be the 90s’ for me”, Doyle claimed.